-- Trigger on the functions for handling tables
+- Trigger on the table management functions

 - Variables used to manage the triggers

 Adds or modifies a trigger on an HFSQL data file.
 A trigger is a WLanguage procedure automatically called by the HFSQL engine whenever an HFSQL function is run.
 UPDATE, INSERT or DELETE queries also execute the trigger (Caution: the trigger is executed on tables accessed via a Native Connector).

 This function is only available on the client side.
 Use HDescribeServerTrigger